massalabs/gossip/gossip-sdk/README.md

 import { initializeAccount, sendMessage, getMessages } from './gossip-sdk/src';
 ```

+**Note**: The SDK requires the parent project's dependencies to be available.
+Make sure you're running from the project root or have the necessary dependencies installed.

 ## Features

 - **Account Management**: Create, load, restore, and manage user accounts